 1.Ivor Rowe Rockpool

-Directions: If you’re driving, you can park up on Palmer Street or Bunya Parade.
-If you’re walking, get the 373 bus to Coogee Beach, then when facing the beach, walk along the coastal path on the right (not towards Bondi) for 20 minutes and you’ll come to Ivor Rowe Rockpool!
+How to get to Ivor Rowe Rockpool by public transport: Get the 373 bus to Coogee Beach from Town Hall, then when facing the beach, walk along the coastal path on the right (not towards Bondi) for 20 minutes and you’ll come to Ivor Rowe Rockpool!

 3. Kutti Beach

 Kutti Beach is known as one of Sydney’s best kept secret beaches.
 There’s a small entrance to locate but when you find this beach, you’ll feel like you’ve really found a secret gem.
 It’s actually right around the corner from Parsley Bay.
 Just make sure you get here early as it’s not a big beach at all.

 Directions by car: Park on The Crescent or Wharf Road, then walk right to the end of Wharf Road and at the very end you’ll see a white gate on the left.
 This is the entrance to the beach.